chmouel/blog/content/posts/kotlin-primer.md

 val h = html { div { text("Hello DSL") } }
 ```

-See?
-You just built a templating language.
-Accidentally.
+Kotlin’s syntax makes small domain-specific languages easy to build.

+**Example:** Gradle’s Kotlin DSL and Jetpack Compose both rely heavily on this pattern.

 ---

 ## Things Kotlin does better than Java

-* Null safety that actually works.
+* Null safety.
 * Default arguments.
-* Smart casts (`if (x is String)` → `x.length` just works).
+* Smart casts (`if (x is String)` → `x.length`).
-* Lambdas that don’t make you cry.
-* Coroutines that don’t spawn 18 threads per task.
-* 80% less `public static final void`.
+* Simpler lambdas.
+* Coroutines instead of callback pyramids.
+* Less boilerplate.

+**Extra tip:** Kotlin’s `data class` + `copy()` pattern is an excellent substitute for builders.

 ---

 ## Things Kotlin does worse than Rust

-* Memory safety (it has a GC, deal with it).
-* Performance (JVM is fast, but not *that* fast).
+* No manual memory control (GC only).
+* Slower at times due to JVM overhead.
-* Compile times.
-Don’t ask.
+* Longer compile times.
-* Tooling that doesn’t occasionally scream about Gradle caches.
+* Gradle still has its moods.

+**Fact:** Kotlin Native compiles to native binaries, but interoperability and performance still trail Rust.

 ---

-## The full-circle example

-Let’s end with something “realish”:
+## Example: pulling it together

 ```kotlin
 import kotlinx.coroutines.*